rigaux/neuma/docsrc/data.rst

   - Editing the corpus, to change its description
   - Adding a sub-corpus
-  - Adding a zip file containing a hierarchy of sub-corpuses to import as children of the current corpus
-  - Importing a zip file
+  - Exporting a zip file

 Editing corpuses
 ================